lukasvandenheuvel/ADA_pages/index.md

 - Most significant axes of todays political division are not clearly interpretable, but they show a clear dominance of topics to do with gun control or law enforcement.
 The **authoritativeness* axes seems alive and well!
 - On the other hand, the traditional **left-right divide** seems dead.
 Topics that shaped the political debate of the Global North such as government subsidies, taxation, or unions are nowhere to be found.

+---

-[^1]: Due to technical limitations, we used a subset of 600k quotes for the topic extraction and we then use BERTTopic to assign the remaining quotes to these topics.
-Also, we limited BERTTopic to 1000 topics as when left to its own devices, it would generate over 4000 topics where each topic was extremely narrow and provided little interpretation possibilities.
+[^1]: Due to technical limitations, we used only a subset of 600k quotes for learning the topics, assigning then a topic to the remaining quotes with the fitted model.
+Also, BERTopic initially extracted more than 3000 topics, where each topic was extremely narrow and provided little interpretation possibilities.
+Hence, the topics were later hierarchically merged to reduce them to the 1000 we employed in the rest of the analysis.

 [^2]: In particular, we did this as follows: first we assigned a sentiment to all the quotes.
 Then, for each politician, we averaged the sentiment of their quotes to each topic.
 We then removed politicians with less than 1000 quotes as a lower number than that did not give us sufficient representation of their opinions.
 If politicians did not express an opinion towards a topic, we left their sentiment as NaN, eventually replacing it with 0 for some further processing.